 Writing Original Horror

 So how do you inspire originality?
 The best way is to read horror and horror subgenres.
 Many horror novels, especially anthologies like Douglas Clegg’s The Machinery of Night or Bentley Little’s The Collection, is more than 400 pages of haunting tales that may be too disturbing for mainstream ideas.
-Their original works breaks all the boundaries of rationality, physics, and while exploring human nature beyond what we perceive as “scary.”
+Their original works break all the boundaries of rationality, physics, and while exploring human nature beyond what we perceive as “scary.”
 The best way to feed your inspiration is to read the brief descriptions provided before each story that explains how the authors were inspired.

 So where does originality come from?
 Sometimes people dream of an off-the-wall idea while others browse their local newspapers for some random small article lost deep within the pages.
-A few of Stephen King’s ideas were inspired from urban legends that only the locals knew about.
-They can come from taking an interest in the hobbies and interests of people around them.
+A few of Stephen King’s ideas were inspired by urban legends that only the locals knew about.
+They can come from taking an interest in the hobbies and interests of the people around them.
 Some authors go for a more direct approach by hunting for stories by interviewing criminologists and touring haunted locations.
 Original ideas cannot be forced, but they can be fed, nurtured and grow into something disturbing that will shock and horrify audiences worldwide.

 Examples of Original Horror Films